honeycombio/refinery/config.md

 ## Sample Cache

-### Section Name: `SampleCache`

-Controls the sample cache used to retain information about trace status after the sampling decision has been made.
+`SampleCache` `SampleCache` controls the sample cache used to retain information about trace status after the sampling decision has been made.

 ### `KeptSize`

 KeptSize is the number of traces preserved in the cuckoo kept traces cache.

-Controls the number of traces preserved in the cuckoo kept traces cache.
 Refinery keeps a record of each trace that was kept and sent to Honeycomb, along with some statistical information.
 This is most useful in cases where the trace was sent before sending the root span, so that the root span can be decorated with accurate metadata.
+Default is `10_000` traces.
-Default is 10_000 traces (each trace in this cache consumes roughly 200 bytes).
+Each trace in this cache consumes roughly 200 bytes.

 - Eligible for live reload.
 - Type: `int`